The Binding of Isaac: Four Souls: Gameplay

-The game has similar rules to Magic: The Gathering.
 Each player picks a character at random along with their starting item, 3¢, and 3 loot cards.
 Loot cards and treasure items are used to aid in attacking enemies and gain advantages over other players.

 On a player's turn, they may buy one item from the shop for 10¢, attack a monster, and play one loot card.
 Each monster battle is handled differently, with some having counters, and some denying certain number rolls.
 To attack, the player must roll a number greater than or equal to the die value listed on the monster card.
 Depending on the number, it will either attack the monster or miss, resulting in either the monster or player taking damage, respectively.
 If the player manages to kill the monster, they will gain certain rewards such as loot or money.
 If the monster is a boss, the player gains soul(s) in addition to these other rewards.
 If the player dies, their turn ends, and they discard an item, a loot card, and 1¢.
 They also deactivate their character, and any activatable items they control.

 The first player to obtain 4 souls wins.